 Should I test?

-If you’re a (cis or trans) man who’s had sex with other men, then yes — sexual health tests are certainly worth doing.
 Why?
-Because knowledge is power, and getting tested empowers you to be in charge of your long term wellbeing as an individual, as well as looking after the people you enjoy having sex with.
+Because knowledge is power, and getting tested empowers you to be in charge of your long term wellbeing, as well as looking after the people you enjoy sex with.

-Sexual health tests are relevant for all of us, no matter what your HIV status is.
-And testing for HIV isn’t the only thing a sexual health check up can involve because STIs can still happen to any of us.
+Sexual health tests are relevant for all of us, no matter your HIV status.
+And testing for HIV isn’t the only thing a sexual health check up should involve, because STIs happen!

-Remember that test results are confidential.
+Remember that your test results are confidential.
 All testing in private and public clinics is governed by Australian Privacy Law.
 At some clinics you won’t need Medicare, and in some, you don’t even have to give your real name if you’d prefer not to.
-You can contact a GP or clinic in advance to discuss any of this with them in confidence.
+You can contact a doctor or sexual health service in advance to discuss any of this with them in confidence.

 How often should I test?